CUCTF/ctf-writeups/picoctf/web/super-serial/writeup.md

 ## Vulnerability

+The vulnerability seen in this CTF is the use of user-generated PHP object content being directly unserialized before being sanitized in any way.
+Also, the use of magic functions like `__toString()` are dangerous if misused.

+## Exploitation

 As we are given no source code for this challenge, we may try to get more information by using the `curl` command.

 We may try to visit different pages on the website.
 After some trial and error, we are able to find the pages `authentication.php` and `cookie.php`.
 These were found with the following commands: